Harvard-ATG/ood-jupyterlab-spack-conda/README.md

   - The `spack.yaml` file from an environment configured for this app is included in this repo at `spack-environment/conda/spack.yml`.
 - [Conda](https://docs.anaconda.com/miniconda/)
   - A conda environment containing `jupyterlab` and any required python packages.
+  - The `environment.yml` file from a minimal jupyter environment is configured in this repo at `conda-environment/jupyter/environment.yml`.

 The default location for the spack installation, spack environment, and conda environment are defined in `form.yml`